Chart Color Schemes

 Educational attainment in Shepparton - North aligns closely with national averages, showing typical qualification patterns and performance metrics

-Shepparton's educational qualifications trail regional benchmarks, with 23.8% of residents aged 15+ holding university degrees compared to Victoria's 33.4%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, with 34.1% of residents aged 15+ holding them – advanced diplomas account for 10.7% and certificates for 23.4%.
+Shepparton's educational qualifications trail regional Victorian benchmarks, with 23.8% of residents aged 15+ holding university degrees compared to Victoria's 33.4%.
+Bachelor degrees are most common at 15.3%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.3%).
+Vocational credentials are prominent, with 34.1% of residents aged 15+ holding them - advanced diplomas at 10.7% and certificates at 23.4%.
+Educational participation is high, with 31.2% of residents currently enrolled in formal education: 10.8% in primary, 9.4% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education